smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 - :+1: It is async from the beginning, so less likely to introduce a breaking change.
 - :-1: We may have to consider yet another timeout for `fallback_on_interrupt` itself.

-However it is implemented, the execution should not take too long because it is a fallback plan (we will document it to ensure the users are made aware).
-It comes with the default implementation, but credentials providers that need a different behavior can choose to override the method.

-_For the remainder of the RFC, we will choose Option A for the sake of discussion._
+Option A cannot be reversible in the future if we are to support the use case for asynchronously retrieving the fallback credentials, whereas option B allows us to continue supporting both ready and pending futures when retrieving the fallback credentials.
+Should we require a timeout for `fallback_on_interrupt`, it will be set as a separate configuration for `LazyCredentialsCache` just like `load_timeout` (a timeout future with the configured value can then be raced against a future for `fallback_on_interrupt`).
+It is possible to introduce that configulation later without breaking existing customers, _assuming_ they do not execute a long-running operation in `fallback_on_interrupt`.

-The user experience for the code snippet in question will look like this once this proposal is implemented:
+For thease reasons, we will choose option B over option A. The user experience for the code snippet in question will look like this once this proposal is implemented:
 ```rust
 let timeout_future = self.sleeper.sleep(self.load_timeout); // by default self.load_timeout is 5 seconds.
 // --snip--